mithunkumarc/revision/java/ReadMe.md

-        final can be applied to call to stop inheritance static variables are also called class variables static methods are also called class methods
+        final can be applied to call to stop inheritance static variables are also called class variables static methods are also called class methods each file can have any number of class but only one public class
+        //check: public to class file same as filename? main method?

 #### object

         An object is a runtime instance of a class in memory.